kitsuiwebster/cozy-bot/README.md

 - **Raphaël MARTIN** - [@kitsuiwebster](https://gitlab.com/kitsuiwebster)
 - **Imène MEDJAOUI** - [@BubbleXGum](https://gitlab.com/medjaoui.imene)

-## ✨ Features
+## ✅ Features

+*Commands summon CozyBot to your voice channel.*

-### 🌧️ Rain Ambience
+### 🌧️ Rain

-Use the `/rain` command to summon CozyBot to your voice channel and immerse yourself in the soothing sound of rain.
+Use the `/rain` command to immerse yourself in the soothing sound of rain.
 Choose the rain ambience that best suits your mood.

+### ✨ Sparkles

+Use the `/sparkles` command to bring a magical, glittering effect to your chat.

-You have the freedom to stop it and change the rain sound whenever you desire.
+*You have the freedom to stop or change any sound ambiance whenever you desire.*

 ## 📥 Get CozyBot on Your Server